cboulanger/bibliograph/bibliograph/readme.md

 Preparations
 ------------
+- Rename services/config/bibliograph.ini.dist.php in services/config/bibliograph.ini.php
-- Create a user "bibliograph" in your MySql-database
+- Create a user "bibliograph" in your MySql-database with password "bibliograph" (if you want to use a different password for security, enter it in the [database] section of bibliograph.ini.php.
 - Create the following databases: "bibliograph_admin", "bibliograph_tmp", "bibliograph_user".
+If you want to use different names or use only one database, adapt the settings in the [database] section of bibliograph.ini.php.
 - Give the bibliograph user ALL rights for these databases
-- Rename services/config/bibliograph.ini.dist.php in services/config/bibliograph.ini.php
-- If the password of the "bibliograph" user is not "bibliograph", adapt it.
 - Rename services/config/server.conf.dist.php in services/config/server.conf.php
 - Enter the email address of the administrator of the installation in the [admin.email] section in services/config/bibliograph.ini.php